 Notes and Updates

-When you sing it, try making the song your own by changing things to suit your own.
-Julie Chilton’s posted an alternate first verse in the comments, but the world is the mollusc of your choice.
+When you sing it, try making the song your own by changing things to suit your own library experience.

 The ‘I’ in the song, isn’t quite me and it isn’t quite Gill either.
 Most importantly, both of us grew up in houses where no book was out of bounds.
 Our fathers used to take us to our respective local libraries (Lewisham for Gill, Doncaster Central and then Bawtry for me) every week or so on a Saturday morning.
 As soon as I was old enough, I’d ride my bike from our home in Scrooby to Bawtry with a carrier full of books hanging off the handlebars.
 Bawtry is currently in the crosshairs of Doncaster’s idiot mayor - the bloke who suggested getting kindles for everyone instead - along with 13 other libraries in the district.